freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-more-about-css-pseudo-selectors-by-building-a-balance-sheet/step-034.md

 # --description--

 Now you'll need to adjust the layout of the dollar values.
-The CSS `:not()` selector allows you to target all elements matching a given selector *except* those which match the selector you provide within the `:not()`.
+The CSS `:not()` selector allows you to target all elements matching a given selector *except* those which match the selector you provide within `:not()`.

 Create a `span:not(.name)` selector to target all of your `span` elements except those with the `class` set to `name`.
 Give it a `margin-left` property set to `10px` and a `min-width` property set to `15%`.